 Software Development

-As an engineer and engineering manager, I have developed a product mindset by working closely with product managers and being engaged with the entire product lifecycle.
+As an engineer and engineering manager, I have a product mindset and work closely with product managers through the entire product lifecycle.
 I am also a big fan of Agile, specifically Scrum methodology, for software development.

 Product Management

-I have training as a Product Owner in Scrum and have filled the role of Product Manager while at NBCUniversal.
-I volunteered to be a hands-on product owner responsibile for writing user stories and being the 1st liason for a vendor building out the NBCUNow intranet portal.
+I have been trained as a Product Owner in Scrum and have held the role of Product Manager while at NBCUniversal.
+I volunteered to be a hands-on product owner responsible for writing user stories and serving as the first liaison for a vendor building out the NBCUNow intranet portal.

-My approach for working with Product Managers is a collaborative, communicative, and team-centric approach.
-I work well with product managers by having regular touch-base meetings, working with them on roadmaps and backlogs, and advocating for engineering specific tasks to be prioritized for development.
-The relationship between Engineering Manager and Product Manager is integral for producing a quality product in as frictionless as possible process.
+My approach to working with product managers is collaborative, communicative, and team-centric.
+I work well with them by having regular touch-base meetings, working with them on roadmaps and backlogs,and advocating for engineering-specific tasks to be prioritized for development.
+The relationship between the engineering manager and the product manager is integral to producing a quality, frictionless product.

 Scrum Methodology

-I have been using Scrum methodology for most of my career.
+I have used the Scrum methodology for most of my career.
 I am a Certified Scrum Master and Product Owner and have taught teams how to implement Scrum.
-This approach is team-focused where teams should be able to decide how they want to proceed with Scrum.
-I support my teams in their actions, including when to do daily stand-ups, how to handle planning, when to have retros and demos, and other agile events.
+This approach is team-focused, and teams should be able to decide how to proceed with Scrum.
+I support my teams in their actions, including when to hold daily stand-ups, how to handle planning, when to have retros and demos, and other Agile events.

-I have led teams that have followed Scrum methodology and teams that have followed a modified Scrum.
-I have worked with teams that conducted from 1 week to 4 week sprints.
-I have also led teams that were following a Waterfall methodology as well as a hybrid Waterfall and Scrum methodology.
+I have led teams that followed Scrum methodology and teams that followed a modified Scrum.
+I have worked with teams that conducted from 1-week to 4-week sprints.
+I have also led teams that followed a waterfall methodology and a hybrid waterfall and scrum methodology.

 Planning & Prioritization